 If you do laundry 2 times a week, this would be your only laundry purchase for about 2 years.

-The EcoEgg is a hollow plastic egg that is filled with mineral pellets.
+The EcoEgg is a hollow plastic egg (kind of like an Easter egg) that is filled with mineral pellets.
 There are little slits on the sides of the eggs that lets water flow in and out.
 The water dissolves the pellets and they clean your clothes.

 The pellets are all natural, and the amount of pellets dissolved is a direct response to the amount of water, so only the amount that’s needed is used.